Breit–Wheeler process: Multiphoton Breit–Wheeler experiments

 The multiphoton Breit–Wheeler process has already been observed and studied experimentally.
-One of the most efficient configurations to maximize the multiphoton Breit–Wheeler pair production consists on colliding head-on a bunch of gamma photon with a counter-propagating (or with a slight collision angle, the co-propagating configuration being the less efficient configuration) ultra-high intensity laser pulse.
-To first create the photons and then have the pair production in an all-in-one setup, the similar configuration can be used by colliding GeV electrons.
-Depending on the laser intensity, these electrons will first radiate gamma photons via the so-called non-linear inverse Compton scattering mechanism when interacting with the laser pulse.
-Still interacting with the laser, the photons then turn into multiphoton Breit–Wheeler electron–positron pairs.
+One of the most efficient configurations to maximize the multiphoton Breit–Wheeler pair production consists of colliding head-on gamma photons with a counter-propagating (or with a slight collision angle, the co-propagating configuration being the less efficient configuration) ultra-high intensity laser pulse.
+To first create the photons and then have the pair production in an all-in-one setup, a similar configuration can be used by colliding GeV electrons.
+Depending on the laser intensity, these electrons will first radiate gamma photons via so-called non-linear inverse Compton scattering when interacting with the laser pulse.
+Still interacting with the laser, these photons then turn into multiphoton Breit–Wheeler electron–positron pairs.

 This method was used in 1997 at the Stanford Linear Accelerator Center.
 Researchers were able to conduct the multi-photon Breit–Wheeler process using electrons to first create high-energy photons, which then underwent multiple collisions to produce electrons and positrons, all within the same chamber.
 Electrons were accelerated in the linear accelerator to an energy of 46.6 GeV before being sent head-on into a Neodymium (Nd:glass) linear polarized laser of intensity 10^{18} W/cm^{2} (maximal electric field amplitude of around 6×10^{9} V/m), of wavelength 527 nanometers and duration 1.6 picoseconds.
 In this configuration, it has been estimated that photons of energy up to 29 GeV were generated.
 This led to the yield of 106 ±14 positrons with a broad energy spectrum in the GeV level (peak around 13 GeV).

 The aforementioned experiment may be reproduced in the future at SLAC with more powerful laser technologies.
 The use of higher laser intensities (10^{20} W/cm^{2}) is now easily achievable with short-pulse titanium-sapphire laser solutions that would significantly enhance process efficiencies (inverse nonlinear Compton and nonlinear Breit–Wheeler pair creation) leading to several orders of magnitude higher antimatter production, enabling higher-resolution measurements, additional mass-shift, as well as nonlinear and spin effects.